-By Sierra Sun, Undergraduate student the Media Production Program at the RTA School of Media, Faculty of Communication and Design
+By Hannah White, Undergraduate student at the RTA School of Media, Faculty of Communication and Design

 Backtrack to the middle of summer 2016, I received a recruitment email from the Ryerson Rams Robotics (R3), a group of engineering students interested in building a Mars rover for the submission to the international URC competition.